 Since Ron Kelly is mentioned in Transformed by Truth as having heard Mr. Armstrong supposedly say “I am Elijah,” we were anxious to hear what he had to say under oath.
 Not surprisingly, Mr. Kelly could not remember where or when he heard Mr. Armstrong say that.
 We then showed Mr. Kelly the letter Tkach Jr. wrote to Mr. Leap in April 1990, where Tkach insisted that the Elijah prophecies had been fulfilled by the work of the church and that Mr. Armstrong never claimed to be the exclusive fulfillment of them.
 We asked Mr. Kelly if he made his “I am Elijah” comment before or after Tkach wrote the letter to Mr. Leap.
 He said it “would have been made much later than this letter, which was April of 1990.”35 But Mr. Armstrong died in 1986.
 And in Transformed by Truth, Tkach Jr. indicates that Kelly came to him after he heard Mr. Armstrong say “I am Elijah.”36 It wouldn’t make sense for Kelly to go to Tkach Jr. “much later” than April 1990 about a comment he heard Mr. Armstrong make.
 But that’s the illogical chronology Kelly had to go with during his deposition, otherwise he would have been forced to admit that Tkach Jr. spoke from both sides of his mouth.

-Ron Kelly went to Ambassador College in 1956 and went into the ministry after he graduated in 1960.
+Ron Kelly enrolled in Ambassador College in 1956 and went into the ministry after he graduated in 1960.
 He became the first dean of students at Ambassador College in Big Sandy in 1964.
 After Big Sandy closed in 1977, Mr. Kelly transferred to Pasadena and soon after settled into the field ministry as a pastor serving in Colorado.
 He returned to Big Sandy briefly after the campus opened in 1981.
 In 1982, he moved back to headquarters in Pasadena to fill a position in the editorial department.
 Two years after Mr. Armstrong died, Mr. Tkach appointed him to manage the editorial department.
 In 1991, Mr. Kelly transferred to Church Administration, where he directed pastoral development.
 In 1998, he became the church’s controller in the finance and planning department.
 That was the position he held when we deposed him August 1, 2002.

 In our preparations for Mr. Kelly’s deposition, several articles and messages of his stood out because of his long history in the church.
 One document was particularly interesting.
 It was a sermon transcript the church produced in 1987—a year after Mr. Armstrong died.
 He built the sermon, titled “Principles of Living,” around lessons he learned from Mr. Armstrong.
 He said, “Twenty-nine years ago, I began to sit at the feet of Mr. Armstrong and listen to what he had to say.”37 Later, he said, “I would especially like to bring out those points and principles that I feel Mr. Armstrong was uniquely able to instruct us in.”38 In his deposition, Kelly acknowledged that he had learned from Mr. Armstrong, but that today he wouldn’t use the word uniquely.
 “I look at things from a more mature point of view,” Kelly said.
 “I realize Mr. Armstrong had wonderful things to teach.
 They weren’t always unique to him.”39